arorakanav/arorakanav/README.md

 - 👋 Hi, I develop solutions using Typescript, JavaScript, Python3, PHP, C#, Java, C, and C++.
-Undergrad in Information Technology with a focus on Software Engineering & Artificial Intelligence.
+Bachelors in Information Technology with a focus on Software Engineering & Artificial Intelligence.
 Experienced in building scalable full-stack web applications.

 - 📫 How to reach me arora.kanav@pm.me
 ## Projects